Skip to content

 click SAMPLE "/artifacts/sample"

 This project is a work in progress, but in time it might serve as a comprehensive guide to pivoting.
-If you would like to learn more about pivoting and cyber threat intelligence, please check out the references listed at the end of this page.
-If you would like to contribute content to this project, please feel free to reach out on Twitter or submit a pull request here.
+If you would like to learn more about pivoting and cyber threat intelligence, please check out the references listed above.
+If you would like to contribute content to this project or provide feedback, please feel free to reach out on Twitter or submit an issue or pull request here.

 Frequently asked questions (FAQ)